iechor/docs/content/desktop/extensions-sdk/dev/api/backend.md

 ---
 title: Extension Backend
-description: Docker extension API
+description: iEchor extension API
-keywords: Docker, extensions, sdk, API
+keywords: iEchor, extensions, sdk, API
 ---

 The `ddClient.extension.vm` object can be used to communicate with the backend defined in the [vm section](../../architecture/metadata.md#vm-section) of the extension metadata.